telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 ---
 title: Adding the Private Telerik NuGet Feed
-page_title: Adding the Private Telerik  NuGet Feed to Visual Studio
+page_title: Adding the Private Telerik NuGet Feed to Visual Studio through the NuGet Package Manager or NuGet CLI
-description: "Get up and running with Telerik Reporting and learn how to add the Telerik private NuGet feed to Visual Studio."
+description: "Get up and running with Telerik Reporting and learn how to add quickly and easy the Telerik private NuGet feed to Visual Studio with this step-by-step tutorial."
 slug: telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio
 previous_url: /using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio, /add-the-telerik-private-nuget-feed-to-visual-studio
 tags: how,to,add,the,telerik,private,nuget,feed,to,visual,studio